kasper-piskorski/docs/pages/documentation/3-building-an-ontology/hierarchical-ontology.md

 motorbikes sub vehicle;
 ```

-In the above example we are saying that a `car` is a subtype of a `vehicle`.
+In the above example we are saying that a `car` is a subtype (a specialised type) of a `vehicle`.
 This means that when adding data to our graph, when we know we have a `vehicle`, we can also differentiate between a `car` and a `motorbike`.

 So how can we use this technique to improve our existing genealogy ontology?